Shaftesbury Homes and Arethusa: Children's homes

 The focus of the society changed and it sought to provide refuges outside London for London children.

 In 1868 the society purchased a farm in Bisley, Surrey.
 The first building, the Farm school was operational by 1871 and the second, Shaftesbury House, in 1873.
 The schools merged as a result of the 1918 Education Act.
 Surrey Education Committee took over the educational aspects in 1921, and the schools status changed from 'Elementary School' to 'Central School' in 1930.
 From 1944 until its closure in 1958 the school became a 'secondary school'.

 A further boys home was opened at Fortescue House, Twickenham.
 A home for girls was opened at Sudbury Hall, Wembley.
 The society experienced financial pressures during both of the world wars.
-The Curtis Report and the 1948 Children's Act changed the direction of child care: adoption became the preferred option followed by fostering and the large children's homes that the society had been running were deprecated.
+The Curtis Report and the Children Act 1948 changed the direction of child care: adoption became the preferred option followed by fostering and the large children's homes that the society had been running were deprecated.
 It was recommended that children's homes should have no more than 12 residents.

 The larger homes were disposed of and the society moved to providing support for adolescents leaving care.
 Two adolescent hostels were opened Putney in 1975, and the long-standing premises in Esher House, East Molesley became a teenage mother and baby hostel.
 A support centre for parents having difficulty with their children was opened in Clapham.

 In 2006, the charity renamed itself Shaftesbury Young People.